Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Hedonic Prices and Hedonic Price Indices

-Moreover, under the parametric form of utility, the preference parameters of a consumer can be recovered from the first-order conditions, provided that $ (x,u) \mapsto H^\star(x,u)$ is additively separable in $(x,u)$, so that $\partial_{x_k} H^\star ( x, u) = \partial_{x_k} h_t(x)$, does not depend on $u$, or provided we can identify $H^\star$ and the unobservable $U$ by other means (for example, by making quantile or multivariate-quantile type assumptions on the way $U$ appears in $H^\star$).
-For example, if the utility is Cobb-Douglas over observed characteristics, $ V_0(x,u, p) $=$ \sum_{k=1}^K \alpha_k \log (x^\star_{jk})$ +$ \beta g(u) - p,$ then under additive separability, $H^\star ( X, U) = H^\star_0 ( X) + U$, we have $\alpha_k = \partial_{x_k} h_t(X_j) X_{jk}$ for the consumer who has purchased product $j$.
-Hence distributions of taste parameters $\alpha$ for consumers can be recovered under such modeling approaches; see \cite{bajari2005demand} for further relevant discussion.
-Here we have a different goal, however: we will use hedonic prices to construct hedonic price indices to measure changes in price levels, following accepted practice in applied price research and the work of statistical agencies (e.g., \cite{moulton-hedonics,pakes2003reconsideration, office_of_national_statistics_using_2020}).
+Given a parametric consumer utility function, preference parameters can be recovered from first-order conditions provided that either (i) $ (x,u) \mapsto H^\star(x,u)$ is additively separable in $(x,u)$, so that $\partial_{x_k} H^\star ( x, u) = \partial_{x_k} h_t(x)$, does not depend on $u$, or (ii) we can identify $H^\star$ and the unobservable $U$ by other means (for example, by making quantile or multivariate-quantile type assumptions on the way $U$ appears in $H^\star$).
+For example, if the utility is Cobb-Douglas over observed characteristics, \(V_0(x,u, p) = \sum_{k=1}^K \alpha_k \log (x^\star_{jk}) + \beta g(u) - p,\) then under additive separability, \(H^\star ( X, U) = H^\star_0 ( X) + U\), we recover \(\alpha_k = \partial_{x_k} h_t(X_j) X_{jk}\) for a consumer who has purchased product $j$.
+The distributions of consumer taste parameters $\alpha$ can be recovered under this type of modeling approach; see \cite{bajari2005demand} for further relevant discussion.
+Here we have a different goal: we use hedonic prices to construct indices and thereby measure price level changes, following accepted practice in applied economics and in the work of statistical agencies (e.g., \citealp{moulton-hedonics,pakes2003reconsideration, office_of_national_statistics_using_2020}).